aroberge/reeborg/docs/breakout_py_en/paddle3.rst

 .. topic:: Your turn

-    Write a function ``keep_paddle_in()`` that ensures that the paddle never gets out of the canvas.
-Note that the paddle should not "bounce" off the edges of the screen.
+    Write a method ``stay_in_world()`` that ensures that the paddle never gets out of the canvas.
+Note that, unlike the ball, the paddle should not "bounce" off the edges of the screen.
 You need to find a good place to call this function.